 To be eligible for the Obstetrics and Gynecology oral exam, candidates must meet the criteria below:

-- Must have written confirmation of residency training approved as complete.
+- Must have written confirmation of an AOA-approved or ACGME accredited residency training approved as complete.

 - Hold an active license to practice in one of the 50 states or Canada.